hashicorp/vault/website/source/docs/concepts/ha.html.markdown

 quotes) in the `backend` block (or `ha_backend` block if using split data/HA backends).

+If request forwarding is enabled, clients can still force the older/fallback redirection behavior if desired by setting the `X-Vault-No-Request-Forwarding` header to any non-empty value.

 Successful cluster setup requires a few configuration parameters, although some can be automatically determined.